-When evaluating whether government action has gone too far, resulting in a taking of specific private property, courts typically engage in a detailed factual inquiry that evaluates and balances the government's intended purpose, the means the government used to accomplish that purpose, and the financial impact on the A government regulation that is so severe in its impact that it is the functional equivalent of condemnation requires the payment of just compensation.
+When evaluating whether government action has gone too far, resulting in a taking of specific private property, courts typically engage in a detailed factual inquiry that evaluates and balances the government's intended purpose, the means the government used to accomplish that purpose, and the financial impact on the property.

-property.
 Severe financial impacts, unclear government purposes, or less intrusive means for accomplishing the identified purpose are factors that can tip the scale in favor of a determination that the government has taken property.
 The mere presence of these factors does not necessarily establish a taking of property, but may support a taking claim if they are significant enough, either individually or collectively.
 They should be carefully considered and evaluated, along with the Warning Signals in part three of this Advisory Memorandum, to determine if another course of action would achieve the government's purpose without raising the same concerns.